return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/osc/osc_lock_c.rst

 .. c:function:: void osc_lock_cancel(const struct lu_env *env, const struct cl_lock_slice *slice)

-    :\ :c:func:`clo_cancel`\  method for osc layer.
+    :clo_cancel() method for osc layer.
 This is called (as part of \ :c:func:`cl_lock_cancel`\ ) when lock is canceled either voluntary (LRU pressure, early cancellation, umount, etc.) or due to the conflict with some other lock some where in the cluster.
 This function does the

     :param const struct lu_env \*env:
         *undescribed*